 © 2018 - Andrew Herrett

-CastleFacts is comprehensive listing of all the medieval fortifications of England and Wales, large and small, great tourist attractions, lonely mounds of earth and even totally lost and generally forgotten places.
+CastleFacts is a comprehensive listing of all the medieval fortifications of England and Wales, large and small, great tourist attractions, lonely mounds of earth and even totally lost and generally forgotten places.
 This is a lot of places and CastleFacts uses the best features of modern design to make this information readily and attractively available.
 The data used in this site was intended for serious students of castles and some of the photographs are more architectural and archaeological than artistic but the site is intended for anyone interested in castles.

 The data in this site was collated by Philip Davis from numerous sources given in the bibliographies.
 He has published this as the Gatehouse website and as freely downloadable databases.
 He continues to maintain and develop Gatehouse whilst doing his own independent studies on medieval fortifications which do eventually get published in Gatehouse.
 He has also provided me with a lot encouragement, support and feedback during the design of the site and contributed photographs.
 His help is greatly appreciated.
 As further versions of Philip's database are published, Castlefacts will be updated.
 The data is now based on the version that was uploaded on the 12 July 2016.